 We, too, feel our best when we walk the walk of fierce grace.

-Often, children do not know what’s best for them, and almost never do they know what’s best for them when it comes to technology use.
-It’s hard enough for us grownups to realize what’s best for ourselves and children have front brains that are not anywhere near fully-developed.
+Often children don’t know what’s best for them, and almost never do they know what’s best for them when it comes to technology use.
+It’s hard enough for us grownups to realize what’s best for ourselves, and children have front brains that are not anywhere near fully developed.

-Remember this: it’s okay for your child to be upset with you; it’s okay if they don’t like the decisions you make; it’s okay if your child is mad at you for setting limits and sticking to those limits.
+Remember this: It’s OK for your child to be upset with you; it’s OK if they don’t like the decisions you make; it’s OK if your child is mad at you for setting limits and sticking to those limits.

 You’re not a bad parent if your child goes through periods when he or she doesn’t like you—and maybe even says she hates you for a while.
 It probably means you’re doing your job.

 Your role as the authority in your child’s life is critical.
-The more you assume that role, the more you will feel the wisdom of your own authority.
+The more you assume that role, the more you’ll feel the wisdom of your own authority.